thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 # Express.js routing

+- What is routing
+- Request and response methods and objects
+- Route paths
+- Route parameters
+- Route querystrings
+- Multiple handler functions

 ## What is routing?

 Routing is a way to map requests to specific handlers depending on their URI and HTTP verb.